 This upfront clarity helps avoid financial surprises and ensures you’re prepared to provide consistent, high-quality care throughout your dog’s life.

-The first year is the most expensive year of owning a Miniature Schnauzer.
-This is when you pay for getting the dog, early medical care, and all the basic items your dog needs to live comfortably in your home.
+The first year is usually the most expensive year of owning a Miniature Schnauzer.
+This is because you are paying for the initial adoption fee or breeder purchase price, early veterinary care, training, and all the basic items your dog needs to live comfortably in your home.

 In the first year, you usually pay for: